mrbric23/smtp_builder/README.md

 You're sender email address will be signed with all actual security system SPF, DKIM and DMARC and you will obtain a 10 / 10 score on mail-tester.com every time.

 You will be able to mass send emails without any limit.

-An online version is available [here](https://smtp-builder.com) with auto DNS management and script execution.

 ## Features